KIPAC/Physics89L/docs/index.md

 Top level goals – you will learn how to:

   1. use python and jupyter notebooks to do simple data analysis and make plots
-  2. assign an error (uncertainty) to an experimental measurement
+  2. assign an uncertainty to an experimental measurement
   3. have a defensible result from an experiment
-  4. identify and quantify statistical and systematic errors in an experimental measurement
+  4. identify and quantify statistical and systematic uncertainties in an experimental measurement

 Techniques to learn that will help reach the goal:

   1. finding mean, variance, standard deviation of discrete and continuous data sets
-  2. error propagation
+  2. uncertainty propagation
   3. least squares curve fitting
   4. use distributions to predict statistical spreads in data (in this class, primarily Gaussian and Poisson distributions)